-- Enable additional warning screens to be displayed under certain conditions: - "Logging disabled" it warns the operator that time history results will not be stored.
-"Power off" additional confirmation just before switching off (see - Turning on/off0) - Set the Reference Level for the results presentation in logarithmic units - Set Time To Automatic Shutdown the instrument - To change menu Language, displayed on the screen of the instrument.
+- Enable additional warning screens to be displayed under certain conditions: - o "Logging disabled" it warns the operator that time history results will not be stored - "Power off" additional confirmation just before switching off - Set the Reference Level for the results presentation in logarithmic units - Set Time To Automatic Shutdown the instrument - To change menu Language, displayed on the screen of the instrument.
 The default language is English.